CI-Dominik/pp1-geocaching/README.md

 * The stylesheet file was checked via the W3C CSS Validation Service.
 No errors were found.

 ![Screenshot of the CSS validation](docs/css-validation.jpg)

 ---

-## **Unfixed bugs**

-### Bugs
-* A bug was found when checking the about page's mobile view in the online version of the homepage with Lighthouse.
-In some cases, the performance was decreased due to layout shifts.

-### Potential fix
-* Adjusting the flow of the about page.

----